ai-solution-eng/ai-solution-demos/blood-vessel-geometry-analysis-and-reconstruction/README.md

     Clone this repository to your local machine.

 2.  **Package the Helm Chart**
-    Navigate to the `deploy/charts/` directory and use the `helm package` command.
+    Navigate to the `deploy/charts/v.0.1.3` directory and use the `helm package` command.
 This will create a compressed `.tgz` archive of the chart.
     ```bash
     cd deploy/charts
     helm package .
-    # This will create a file like vessel-reconstruction-0.1.0.tgz
+    # This will create a file like vessel-reconstruction-0.1.3.tgz
     ```

 4.  **Import into PCAI**
     -   Navigate to your PCAI dashboard.
     -   Go to **Tools & Frameworks > Data Science** tab.
     -   Click **Import Framework**.
-    -   Follow the on-screen instructions, and when prompted, upload the `vessel-reconstruction-0.1.0.tgz` file you just created.
+    -   Follow the on-screen instructions, and when prompted, upload the `vessel-reconstruction-0.1.3.tgz` file you just created.
     -   During the import or deployment phase, PCAI will use the values from `values.yaml` to configure the application.

 ## Accessing the Application

 Once the deployment is complete, the application will be accessible at the URL https://reconstruction.\${DOMAIN_NAME}, where ${DOMAIN_NAME} is the domain name PCAI is deployed with.
 You can find the exact link in the PCAI **Tools & Frameworks** dashboard for your deployed instance.

+Similarly the fileserver will be created at https://fileserver.\${DOMAIN_NAME}.
+Use that to feed data to the NVIDIA 3D VISTA model.

 ## Helm charts configurations